 The Kirk was completed in 1930.
-We currently have 4 chandelier lights in the Nave and a little bit of lighting beside the exhibition area.
+Up until 2019, the kirk had 4 chandelier lights in the Nave and a little bit of lighting beside the exhibition area.
 After dusk the building becomes quite dark, gloomy and atmospheric, but you can’t see very much!

-In 2018 we engaged Paul Covell Lighting Consultants to help us with the problem and he has prepared a lighting scheme that will bring out the best of the Kirk and bring it up to modern standards with emergency lighting and exits signs.
+In 2018 we engaged Paul Covell Lighting Consultants to help us with the problem and he has prepared a lighting scheme that would bring out the best of the Kirk and bring it up to modern standards with emergency lighting and exits signs.
 Paul is an experienced designer of churches, theatres and other buildings.
-With recent technological developments meaning dimmable LEDs, wireless controls and amazing track systems will give us a scheme that can be optimised to highlight features such as the roof, the walls, windows and more such as the Chapels, the Iona Abbey Window.
+With recent technological developments meaning dimmable LEDs, wireless controls and amazing track systems the proposed scheme would be able to optimised to highlight features such as the roof, the walls, windows and more such as the Chapels, the Iona Abbey Window.
 We obtained Listed Building Consent in 2018.